MIMO Channel Estimation using Score-Based Generative Models: Theoretical Results

 where:

 and $C$ is a constant. \end{theorem} \begin{proof} For the complete proof, see the Appendix.
-At a high-level, it involves two stages, in which the main novelty lies in the second stage: applying Theorem~1.1 from \cite{jalal2021instance} for the 2-Wasserstein distance, followed by deriving a closed-form expression for $\mathcal{W}_2^2 \left( h_1, h_2 \right)$ under the considered assumptions. \end{proof}
+At a high-level, it involves two stages, in which the main novelty lies in the second stage: applying Theorem~1.1 from \cite{jalal2021instance} for the 2-Wasserstein distance, followed by deriving an upper bound for $\delta_\mathrm{MNR}^2$ given the previous assumptions. \end{proof}

-We call $\delta_\mathrm{MNR}^2$ the \textit{mismatch-to-noise ratio}, i.e., the ratio between the distributional mismatch and the pilot noise power.
-Note that this ratio is inversely proportional to the probability of successful recovery: a smaller $\delta_\mathrm{MNR}$ leads to a higher probability of correct channel estimation.
-In general, this happens in two conditions: a very small mismatch $\mathcal{W}_2^2 \left( H_1, H_2 \right)$ exists between the train and test distributions, or the noise power $\sigma_\mathrm{pilot}^2$ is very large.

-The above analysis gives rise to the following three performance regimes that characterize how channel estimation with posterior sampling performs when evaluated on samples from the test distribution $H_2$, and using a score-based generative model trained on samples from $H_1$: \begin{itemize} \item When there is a train-test match, we have that $\mathcal{W}_2^2 \left( H_1, H_2 \right) = 0$ and channel recovery with posterior sampling is optimal -- up to the noise level -- when using a sufficient number of measurements. \item The probability of successful channel estimation decreases as the distributional distance of the tap delays (or angles of arrival/departure, as discussed below) and gains between the training and test conditions increases, at a fixed noise level $\sigma_\mathrm{pilot}^2$. \item Conversely, assuming a fixed distributional distance given by $\mathcal{W}_2^2 \left( H_1, H_2 \right)$, the probability of successful channel estimation increases as the ambient noise level $\sigma_\mathrm{pilot}^2$ increases.
-Note that while this shows favourable scaling in very low SNR, the quality of the estimated channel in this regime is still limited by the large noise power, since recovery is only guaranteed up to the noise level. \end{itemize}
+The quantity $\delta_\mathrm{MNR}^2$ represents the \textit{mismatch-to-noise} ratio, i.e., the ratio between the distributional mismatch of $h_1$ and $h_2$, and the pilot noise power.
+In general, $\delta_\mathrm{MNR}^2$ is a function of the two distributions.
+Theorem~\ref{theorem:two} states that the probability of successful channel estimation with posterior sampling is inversely proportional to $\delta_{\mathrm{MNR}}$, with a smaller $\delta_\mathrm{MNR}$ leading to higher probability of correct channel estimation.
+In general, this happens in two conditions: a very small mismatch $\mathcal{W}_2^2 ( h_1, h_2 )$ exists between the train and test distributions, or the noise power $\sigma_\mathrm{pilot}^2$ is very large.
+The above leads to the following performance analysis for channel estimation with posterior sampling: \begin{enumerate}[(i)] \item When there is a train-test match, we have $\mathcal{W}_2^2 ( h_1, h_2 ) = 0$ and channel estimation with posterior sampling is optimal up to the noise level if using sufficient measurements. \item The probability of successful channel estimation decreases as the distributional distance between the training and test environments increases, at a fixed noise level $\sigma_\mathrm{pilot}^2$. \item Assuming a fixed $\mathcal{W}_2^2 ( h_1, h_2 )$, the probability of successful channel estimation \textit{increases} as the ambient noise level $\sigma_\mathrm{pilot}^2$ increases.
+While this implies favourable scaling in very low SNR, the score-based estimator in this regime is limited by the large noise power. \end{enumerate}